-The thesis process begins in March of the first year, when students submit several versions of thesis questions together with a request for a director.
+The thesis process begins in March of the first year, when students submit a thesis topic proposal together with a request for a director.
 The graduate coordinator assigns directors and advisory groups based on these requests, and students meet with their advisory groups in April to focus the research question and prepare for summer research.
 In the fall, students set schedules with their directors and write at least 2/3 of the thesis before winter break.
 Doing so prepares those who are applying to PhD programs to have a suitable writing sample and to submit a chapter or two for publication or presentation at conferences during spring.
 To graduate in May, students generally need to have their directors approve their completed theses around March 1.

 Once the director has approved the thesis, the student submits copies to the other members of the advisory group plus one reader from a discipline outside philosophy.
 The readers evaluate the thesis and prepare questions for the oral defense.
 The purpose of the oral defense is to provide students the opportunity to discuss their work at a professional level: graduate training is vocational school for professors, and part of that training is becoming accustomed to asking and answering challenging questions.
 After the oral defense, students have a few days to correct typos and make any changes before submitting their completed theses to the Graduate School.